Troubleshoot Meet network, audio, and video issues as an admin

 64 bytes from 74.125.143.127: icmp_seq=4 ttl=47 time=26.219 ms

-If your latency is not 100 ms or less, use the traceroute utility to print out the network path from your current machine to the Meet media front-end.
-This path should be as short as possible, for example:
+If your latency is too high, use the traceroute utility to print out the network path.
+This path should be as short as possible.
+On Chromebooks, enter:

-If your network does not allow network-monitoring tools, you can:
+If your network does not allow network-monitoring tools, identify bottlenecks by:

 Users experience poor audio quality

-To troubleshoot poor audio quality, you need to check users' audio peripherals and look for network issues.
+To troubleshoot poor audio quality, check users' audio devices and look for network issues.

-• In the user's Meet settings, make sure the correct microphone and speaker is selected.
-For details, see Change your computer’s video and audio settings.
+• In the user's Meet settings, make sure the correct microphone and speaker are selected.
+For details, go to Change your computer’s video and audio settings.

 • If the user is on a Mac, go to System Preferences and then Sound and then Input and uncheck the Use ambient noise reduction box.